Austinjnr/week-1-codeChallenge/README.md

 - Run the application on the browser

       npm start

+## Technologies Used
+- JavaScript

 # Authors
 This project was contributed to by:
 - [Austin Obonyo](https://github.com/Austinjnr)

+## Contact Information
+Email: austin.obonyo@student.moringaschool.com

 # License
-The project is licensed under Apache 2.0.
+The project is licensed under ISC